mavenagi-apps/react-native-webview-example/README.md

 # Maven AGI Chat - React Native WebView Example

-Example React Native application demonstrating how to integrate [Maven AGI Chat](https://www.mavenagi.com) into iOS and Android mobile apps using WebView with authenticated users.
+Example React Native application demonstrating how to integrate [Maven AGI Chat](https://www.mavenagi.com) into iOS and Android mobile apps using react-native-webview and how to pass configuration data such as signedUserData, unsignedUserData, and customData.

 ## Overview

 This implementation uses the official Maven chat widget (`widget.js`) loaded within a WebView, following Maven's documented authentication flow for signed user data via JWT tokens.

-### Features

-- ✅ **Authenticated user chat** - JWT-based authentication with ES256 signing + A128CBC-HS256 encryption
-- ✅ **Custom support UI** - Branded support screen with Maven chat integration
-- ✅ **Auto-opening chat** - Seamless user experience without preview pages
-- ✅ **Automated tooling** - One-command key generation and token management
-- ✅ **Production-ready** - Security best practices with environment variables

-## Quick Start
+## Running Locally
+It's possible to run this sample app standalone locally in an iOS or android emulator if you would like to play around with it in a lightweight environment prior to integrating any code into your production mobile application(s).

 ### 1. Install Dependencies